An introductory but comprehensive guide to web application deployment.

 Demystify running web applications in production.
 Learn the groundwork for setting up Linux virtual servers and containers.
 Provision web servers and databases.
 Stop guessing and learn from scratch.

-Free updates for life for the book, code, and cheatsheets!
+- Free updates for life for the book, code, and bonuses!

 What will you get?